 The market value sensitivity of our net portfolio varies across a range of interest rate shocks depending upon the duration and convexity profile of our net portfolio.
-Because the effective duration gap of our net portfolio was close to zero months in the periods presented, the convexity exposure was the primary driver of the market value sensitivity of our net portfolio as of December 31, 2017 and 2016.
+Because the effective duration gap of our net portfolio was close to zero years in the periods presented, the convexity exposure was the primary driver of the market value sensitivity of our net portfolio as of December 31, 2018 and 2017.
 In addition, the convexity exposure may result in similar market value sensitivities for positive and negative interest rate shocks of the same magnitude.

-A majority of the interest rate risk associated with our mortgage-related securities and loans is hedged with our debt issuances, which include callable debt.
 We use derivatives to help manage the residual interest rate risk exposure between our assets and liabilities.
 Derivatives have enabled us to keep our interest rate risk exposure at consistently low levels in a wide range of interest-rate environments.
 The table below displays an example of how derivatives impacted the net market value exposure for a 50 basis point parallel interest rate shock.